 Francisco Coronado was the first European to see the vast open spaces of what would one day be the Texas Panhandle – nearly 80 years before the Pilgrims landed at Plymouth Rock.
 The roving tribes of Indians had dominated the area for centuries and were one of the last strongholds against the invasion of the “White Man.”
-After the last hold out ended in the Red River War in 1875, the “staked plains” were opened to settlement.
+After the last holdout ended in the Red River War in 1875, the “staked plains” were opened to settlement.

 In 1887 and 1888, two railroads crossed the Panhandle, opening up the former “frontier.”
 When the Fort Worth and Denver City Railroad came through the area, Amarillo was born as a tent city by railroad workers.
 J.T.
-Berry, a town site developer from Abilene, Texas quickly began to develop the settlement and on August 30, 1887 it won the designation as the Potter County seat.
+Berry, a townsite developer from Abilene, Texas, quickly began to develop the settlement, and on August 30, 1887, it won the designation as the Potter County seat.

 Just months after its founding, Amarillo boasted a post office, several stores, a temporary frame courthouse, and soon a 25-room hotel called “The Champion.”
 In the spring of 1889, when heavy rains almost flooded “Old Town,” most of the settlement moved about one mile east to higher ground.

-The first newspaper was founded in 1887, the second in 1889 and the surviving newspaper, the Amarillo News, was founded in 1892.
-By 1890, Amarillo had emerged as one of the world’s busiest cattle shipping centers and had grown to a population of nearly 500.
-Industry in Amarillo thrived in the early years because of railroading, cattle and merchandising.
+The first newspaper was founded in 1887, the second in 1889, and the surviving newspaper, the Amarillo News, was founded in 1892.
+By 1890, Amarillo had emerged as one of the world’s busiest cattle-shipping centers and had grown to a population of nearly 500.
+Industry in Amarillo thrived in the early years because of railroading, cattle, and merchandising.
 Amarillo’s population was more than 1,400 by 1900.

-In 1921, a long stretch of Sixth Street became the first paved roadway in Amarillo, a portion of which, Route 66 would later follow through the San Jacinto Heights neighborhood.
-In the earliest days, the route entered Amarillo, on 8th Avenue (which later became Amarillo Boulevard,) turned south on Fillmore Street, west on 6th Avenue, and followed Bushland Avenue leaving the city.
+In 1921, a long stretch of Sixth Street became the first paved roadway in Amarillo, a portion of which Route 66 would later follow through the San Jacinto Heights neighborhood.
+In the earliest days, the route entered Amarillo on 8th Avenue (which later became Amarillo Boulevard,) turned south on Fillmore Street, west on 6th Avenue, and followed Bushland Avenue, leaving the city.
 Later, as the city expanded, the route was moved entirely to Amarillo Boulevard, bypassing downtown and traveling northwest of much of the city.
-Numerous service facilities popped up, causing Amarillo Boulevard to often be referred to as “Motel Row.”
+Numerous service facilities popped up, causing Amarillo Boulevard to be often referred to as “Motel Row.”